Christoph33one/post-plan-travel/README.md

 SOLUTION:
 Upon careful examination, I identified a typing error within the handleDelete prop when it was used inside the onClick function.
 After correcting the value, I performed a test and confirmed that the delete function is now functioning properly.

+### PostEditFrom page

+ISSUE: While implementing the edit function for users to update their travel plans, I encountered a problem where a single image would not update correctly.
+Instead, I was redirected to the page with the original image.

+SOLUTION:
+Upon testing, I found that I could only update all the images at once and not a single image.
+This issue was down to having the if statement that checks the condition was wraped around all the image files to be appended.
+To address this, I restructured the if statement to apply to each image individually.
+After conducting further tests, I am now able to successfully update a single image.